jhhoyosb/documentation-example/doc/purpose.rst

 Purpose
 =======

-Add documentation related to other functions
+Add fgggdocumentation related to other functions

 Prerequisites and how to use the program